PiaSys/PnP-Contoso-Orders-ACE/src/Contoso.Orders.SPFx/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
+- Open a PowerShell terminal and move into the [Scripts](../Scripts) folder
 - Execute the following PowerShell script:
-  - [Register-PnPContosoOrders.ps1](..\Scripts\Register-PnPContosoOrders.ps1) with the following syntax
+  - [Register-PnPContosoOrders.ps1](../Scripts/Register-PnPContosoOrders.ps1) with the following syntax

 ```PowerShell
 .\Register-PnPContosoOrders.ps1 -TenantName [name-of-target-tenant]